GormWH/sphinx-study/main/index.rst

 =======================================

 **Documentation** is almost always necessary.
-I write comments inbetween codes, but I always feel a "REEDME" file is needed(for others and myself too).
+I write comments inbetween codes, but I always feel the description isn't enough and eventually write a "README" file in the end(for others and myself too).

 I used "LaTeX" for my graduation thesis(twice!), and I know how powerful it is when generating clean, well designed and formal text.
 But, it's time consuming, heavy and complicated.